Bassendean Caledonians SFC: World War I

 On the first of August 1919, the Fremantle Herald reported that the Caledonian Society held a minute silence in remembrance of their fallen comrades in the soccer team.
 The same newspaper later recorded that at its 11th Annual General Meeting on 4 June 1920 the Society had erected a large plaque inscribed with the names of the 106 members who had served in the Anzac forces.
 This plaque, together with all the records of this once flourishing Society has now been lost.

 Reformation

 The club became inactive at the outset of World War I and was reformed in 1920.

 In 1925 the club moved to Mosman Park, playing at Mann Oval.
 In 1927 the team won every match it played in every competition.

 After a series of disagreements with the local council the club played its last season in Mosman Park in 1961.
 The following year the club moved to the Perth Esplanade.
 Caledonians continued at the Esplanade until moving to Woodville Reserve in North Perth for the 1968 season.
 In 1969 the club moved again, this time to the Lake Monger Velodrome where they played until the end of the 1971 season.
-In 1972 Caledonians moved to Jubilee Reserve in Bassendean, their current home.
+In 1972 Caledonians moved to Jubilee Reserve in Eden Hill, their current home.

 The men's team is currently represented in the Football West Amateur League.